vcj/vcj.github.io/index.md

 <img src="images/8 yellow.jpg?raw=true"/>
 When I saw <a href="https://moriartynaps.org/midnight-arrivial/">Dylan's gorgeous re-creation of flying into (or out of) a city at night</a>, I was immediately reminded of the story from a few years back around Col. Chris Hadfield's photo of Berlin from space and how, decades after reunification, the city's divide was literally visible from space in the streetlights.
 This was a quick one, so it's not so much a map as a georeferenced and labeled satellite image.
 Oh well.
 I still like it.
 <br><br>
 Data from <a href="https://daten.berlin.de/">Berlin Open Data</a> and <a href="https://www.openstreetmap.org/">OpenStreetMap</a>, image from <a href="https://twitter.com/cmdr_hadfield/status/324638635766980608?lang=en">Colonel Chris Hadfield on twitter</a>.
 Based on what I could translate, I am pretty sure Berlin Open Data has streetlight data, but my German is p much limited to basic conversation and not, like, technical terms.
-Typeface is back to <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/">BellTopo Sans</a>!
+Typeface is <a href="https://www.sarahbellmaps.com/typography-for-topography-belltopo-sans-free-font/">BellTopo Sans</a>!

 ### November 7: Green